steveross1975/meteor-app-boilerplate/readme.md

   1.c.: meteor remove insecure autopublish (this will allow the app to manage publish and subscribe events correctly when the user is logged in)
 2. To add a Mocha test package, add the following: meteor add cultofcoders:mocha.
 3. Pray. hard.

+Phusion Passenger

+In general. all you need is an environement that has a PORT, ROOT_URL, and MONGO_URL environment variable (docs).
+This will let you work with any VPS service you want.